 So as easy as the money was, it was a nerve-wracking game to play, and I hated every shady second of it.

-The second I was making enough money to cover my expenses with alternative income sources, I stopped selling links, and my site has been going from strength to strength ever since I got out of this terrible, unethical game, and I’m now making six figures a year from entirely passive income.
+My site has been going from strength to strength ever since I got out of this terrible, unethical game, and I’m now making six figures a year from entirely passive income.
 I just wish I’d made that a priority sooner, rather than coasting on the text link money for years.
 Seriously — if you’re a blogger, don’t sell text links on your site.
 There are so much better, more ethical ways to make money.

 Want to change your life with travel blogging but don’t know where to start?
 Check out my detailed guide to starting a travel blog.
 It covers everything you need to know about building a site, attracting an audience, and starting to make money without selling out or resorting to lame tactics.